Skip to content

 Write Servo

 This block allows you to control the angle of a servo motor.
 It contains two parameters.
 The first is a drop-down list of valid PINs.
 The second specifies the angle in degrees.
-The value is limited to be between 0 and 180.
+The value is limited to a range of 0 to 180.

 Reporter Blocks